bagherilab/carcade_mapping_design_space/README.md

 The `pipeline_data_processing_and_plotting.html` and  `pipeline_data_processing_and_plotting_example.ipynb` files walk through the full data processing and plotting pipelines used to analyze the data from the paper.

 The `examples/` directory contains example data files, sorted by type of data, used in the pipeline and figure outputs of the analysis scripts.

+The `requirements.txt` file lists the package requirements for running this code.
+Additionally, code was run using Python version 3.6.8.

 ## Pipeline notebooks